mattzeunert/mattzeunert.github.io/_posts/2016-08-1-dynamic-analysis-source-maps.md

 ## Generating source maps through dynamic analysis

-The project I'm working, [FromJS](http://www.fromjs.com/), collects information about JavaScript code while it's running.
+The project I'm working on, [FromJS](http://www.fromjs.com/), collects information about JavaScript code while it's running.
 Specifically, it allows you to see how two strings relate to each other.

-By running Babel while FromJS is tracing it I can find out how the compiled source code relates to the original source code.
+By running Babel while FromJS is tracing it I can find out how the compiled code relates to the original source code.

 For example, let's compile the arrow function `var square = x => x * x`.
 I can look at the compiled code and see where the `square` variable was defined in the original code.